 Imagine being able to answer virtually any business question by dragging-and-dropping your data into a free-form visual canvas.
 You create beautiful graphs, reports and dashboards.
 You then share those results in just a few clicks.
 Using Tableau Desktop, you can build and interact with views of data.
 These views allow you to query, display, analyze, filter, sort, group, drill down, drill up, calculate, organize, summarize, and present data faster and more efficiently than ever before.
 With Tableau Sever and Tableau Public you can share and embed your live, interactive views, reports, and dashboards so that colleagues can interact, customize or monitor them.

-Tableau lets you ask rapid questions of your data by letting you alliteratively create and modify live, interactive charts, reports and dashboards in minutes.
+Tableau lets you ask rapid questions of your data by letting you alliteratively create and modify live, interactive charts, reports, and dashboards in minutes.
 These views are fundamentally more useful for analysis than those provided by pre-canned reports and traditional dashboards.
-Tableau gives you interactive visual tables, picture-perfect data displays, side-by-side comparisons, and graphic encoding using color, size and shape.
-Without any programming or training, users can see and understand data like they've never been able to before.
+Tableau gives you interactive visual tables, picture-perfect data displays, side-by-side comparisons, and graphic encoding using color, size, and shape.
+Without any programming or training, users can see and understand data as they've never been able to before.

 Tableau is the world’s leading exploratory browser for databases.
 A key step in the analysis process is the ability to start with “big picture” summaries of data and then quickly focus on detailed areas of interest.